Alessio D. Evangelista

 Bio

-Prior to serving as the principal assistant U.S. attorney for the District of Columbia, Mr. Evangelista served as deputy chief of the Bank Integrity Unit in the Money Laundering and Asset Recovery Section at the Department of Justice.
-The Bank Integrity Unit handles some of the department’s most significant cases involving the intersection of national security and corporate crime.
-As deputy chief of the unit, Mr. Evangelista supervised over a dozen prosecutors who investigated and prosecuted financial institutions and their officers for anti-money laundering violations and other financial crimes, including two cases involving global banks that each paid over $1 billion in penalties to resolve international money laundering and sanctions investigations.
+Mr. Evangelista also served as deputy chief of the Bank Integrity Unit in the Money Laundering and Asset Recovery Section at the Department of Justice (DOJ).
+The Bank Integrity Unit handles some of the DOJ’s most significant cases involving financial institutions and financial crimes, including money laundering, fraud, bribery and corruption, and Bank Secrecy Act violations.

 Credentials